AndersDeath/diary2/000-current.md

 # 02 Juli - Dienstag - Paris - Berlin - 649 Tag der Einwanderung - Cool Rainy

 Today we sad good buy to Alina in the morning and then went to Orly airport.
 I need to say that place is not so good as I expected.
-Surely it's another big international airport and so on
+Surely it's another big international airport and so on, but the place is quite badly organized.